MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 Sends keys to the application that is currently active

 > [!IMPORTANT]
-> The **Send keys** action may not run successfully if the target application requires elevated privileges, while Power Automate doesn't run with administrator rights.
-You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).
+> To prevent unauthorized access, Power Automate needs to run with the same or higher privileges as the applications it automates.
+To use the **Send keys** action to interact with applications that run with elevated privileges, run Power Automate as administrator.
+You can find more information regarding running Power Automate as an administrator in [Run Power Automate with elevated rights](../setup.md#run-power-automate-with-elevated-rights).

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|